Aastha-1411/Week-1/README.md

 ## Features
 **- Data Collection:**
-  Data is taken from kaggle.
+  Dataset is taken from kaggle.
 The link is a s follows: https://www.kaggle.com/datasets/techsash/waste-classification-data/data

 **- Data Preprocessing:**
   Efficiently loaded and labeled image data from structured folders (TRAIN\O and TRAIN\R).
 Applied a mapping function to enhance label clarity.